rgr-myrg/documents/books/001/2_Imagine_The_Light.md

 Our way of life had been under attack and yet no war had ever been declared.

-No one could foresee how that which was touted as progress and limitless power would also become humanity’s pitfall and weakness.
-How easily and steadfastly promises of human transformation and evolutionary breakthrough could backfire and instead replicate themselves like viruses that gradually replace its host’s thoughts with their own - unbeknownst to the host.
+No one could foresee how that which was touted as progress and limitless power would also become humanity's pitfall and weakness.
+How easily and steadfastly promises of human transformation and evolutionary breakthrough could backfire and instead replicate themselves like viruses that gradually replace its host's thoughts with their own - unbeknownst to the host.

 Such powers of deception in the end almost finished off humanity for good.
 After all, if all you believe is true, how can you deny your own thoughts and words?